-- Currently enrolled students are exempt from the lottery and are guaranteed enrollment in the next academic year if the following steps are completed:
+- Currently, enrolled students are exempt from the lottery and are guaranteed enrollment in the next academic year if the following step is completed:

-- Re-enrollment Packet: The re-enrollment packet must be completed in full and submitted through Schoolmint by the specified date to ensure the student is re-enrolled.
+- Re-enrollment Packet: Parents will need to log into their Illuminate account to complete the re-enrollment packet for each child that is a currently enrolled student and returning for the following academic year.
+The re-enrollment packet must be completed in full and submitted through Illuminate by the specified date to ensure the student is re-enrolled.
 If the packet is not received by the specified date, the student’s space is no longer reserved and may be filled by the next student on the waiting list.

 - Siblings of admitted students are exempt from the random public drawing, but admission is not guaranteed.
-For purposes of this policy, the term “sibling” is defined as a child who has at least one biological or adoptive parent in common with the admitted pupil, or who has been legally adopted by or placed under legal guardianship of at least one biological or adoptive parent of the admitted pupil.
-Cousins are only considered siblings if they reside at the same address.
-If more siblings apply than the Charter School has capacity (after taking into account admission of existing students), a lottery among only siblings will be utilized to admit siblings, and a waiting list will be generated for siblings who exceed capacity.
-If needed, this wait list will be utilized as the beginning of the overall admissions wait list.
+For purposes of this policy, the term “sibling” is defined as a child who has at least one biological or adoptive parent in common with the admitted pupil, or who has been legally adopted by or placed under the legal guardianship of at least one biological or adoptive parent of the admitted pupil.
+Step-siblings are only considered siblings if they reside at the same address as the sibling who is a current OCS student.
+If more siblings apply than the Charter School has the capacity (after taking into account admission of existing students), a lottery among only siblings will be utilized to admit siblings, and a waiting list will be generated for siblings who exceed capacity.
+If needed, this waitlist will be utilized as the beginning of the overall admissions waitlist.
 Siblings of admitted Charter School students must submit an application for enrollment in accordance with OCS’s policy.
 Applicants must indicate on their application if they have a sibling currently enrolled at OCS.

-- Children of Founding Parents, teachers, and staff are exempt from the random public drawing (up to 10% of total enrollment, combined), but admission is not guaranteed.
-[Founding Parents are parents with at least one student enrolled at OCS in the inaugural school year, 2005-2006 for the entire school year.
-If more children of Founding Parents, teachers, and staff apply than the Charter School has capacity (after taking into account admission of existing students and siblings of admitted students), a lottery among only children of Founding Parents, teachers, and staff will be utilized to admit children of Founding Parents, teachers, and staff, combined and a waiting list will be generated for children of Founding Parents, teachers, and staff who exceed capacity.
-If needed, this wait list will be utilized as the beginning of the overall admissions wait list, but it would follow a wait list generated from students qualifying for higher exemption categories, if any.
-Children of Founding Parents, teachers, and staff must submit an application for enrollment in accordance with OCS’s policy.
-Applicants must indicate on their application that they qualify for the children of Founding Parents, teachers, and staff exemption.
+- Children of teachers and staff are exempt from the random public drawing (up to 10% of total enrollment, combined), but admission is not guaranteed.
+If more children of teachers and staff apply than the Charter School has capacity (after taking into account admission of existing students and siblings of admitted students), a lottery among only children of teachers and staff will be utilized to admit children of teachers and staff, combined and a waiting list will be generated for children of teachers and staff who exceed capacity.
+If needed, this waitlist will be utilized as the beginning of the overall admissions waitlist, but it would follow a waitlist generated from students qualifying for higher exemption categories if any.
+Children of teachers and staff must submit an application for enrollment in accordance with OCS’s policy.
+Applicants must indicate on their application that they qualify for the children of teachers and staff exemption.

 - Utility bill (current bill within 30 days)